Lokno/obs-shaderfilter-misc/README.md

 ## How to download a single file from GitHub

-- click the name of the file
+- Click the name of the file
-- click the icon with the downward arrow in the header of the source code panel
+- Click the icon with the downward arrow in the header of the source code panel (hover text "Download raw file").

 ## Audio Fade